| This lace possibly has its origins in the

 lace was distinguished by bold patterns with a diamond and

 square patterned ground mesh formed by brides with picots.
+Lace making is one of the most laborious and

 time-consuming handicrafts.
 Though the process of weaving